-- A monthly income for life when you retire. - Rule of 70 and forty-nine years of age Retirement and Rule of 64 Retirement for Police Officers.
-Rule of 70 and fifty years of age Retirement Rule of 68 Retirement for Fire Fighters - Early retirement after completing 20 years of creditable service. - · Death benefits. - Disability benefits. - The right to future (vested) retirement benefits if you leave the City after 10 years of creditable service. - Deferred Retirement Option Programs (Back and Forward). - Benefits payable to your surviving spouse. - Cost Of Living Allowance (COLA) benefits after retirement.
+- A monthly income for life when you retire. - Normal retirement as early as age 50. - Rule of 70 and fifty years of age Retirement, Rule of 64 Retirement for Police Officers, Rule of 68 Retirement for Fire Fighters - Early retirement after completing 20 years of creditable service. - Death benefits. - Disability benefits. - The right to future (vested) retirement benefits if you leave the City after 10 years of creditable service. - Deferred Retirement Option Programs (BAC and Forward). - Benefits payable to your surviving spouse. - Cost Of Living Allowance (COLA) benefits after retirement.